 View an introductory video: Introducing Mortgage Translations (October 2018)

-Document Standards: The Mortgage Translations clearinghouse has collected and is making available forms, disclosures, and other documents and materials that are currently available in a translated form from Fannie Mae, Freddie Mac, The Bureau of Consumer Financial Protection, HUD, USDA and others.
+Document Standards: The Mortgage Translations clearinghouse has collected and is making available forms, disclosures, and other documents and materials that are currently available in a translated form from Fannie Mae, Freddie Mac, the Consumer Financial Protection Bureau , HUD, USDA and other parties involved in the mortgage process.
 FHFA is not liable for any inaccuracies in translated materials or misunderstandings due to language usage or dialect.
 FHFA has worked to confirm that the third-party documents on the website are the current versions, but FHFA cannot guarantee that the documents have not been updated since being added to the Mortgage Translations clearinghouse.
 FHFA has also worked to confirm that many of the documents on the website are accessible to users with disabilities.
 FHFA, Fannie Mae, and Freddie Mac are continuing to work to develop and implement quality standards for the Mortgage Translations clearinghouse.
 This is an ongoing effort that will continue and evolve as content changes and is expanded to include other languages.

 Provide feedback: If you would like to provide feedback on how FHFA can improve the Mortgage Translations clearinghouse, please